OctavioPinoRosas/liat_demo_robot/README.md

 ```
 ros2 launch liat_demo_robot liat_demo_arm-camera.launch.py
 ```
-If you can't see the image in the interfaze of image view, select the camera and kinde of image in the left top of interface image view.
+If you can't see the image in the interfaze of image view, select the camera and image type in the top left corner of the image view interface.

 Note: To watch the image in the rviz do click in "Add", then en "By topic" and finally select image.

 If only want to use the robotic arm without the camera: `ros2 launch liat_demo_robot demo_arm.launch.py`